ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 - `PyAnsys Geometry examples template <PyAnsys_geometry_examples_template_>`_
 - `PyPrimeMesh examples template <PyPrimemesh_examples_template_>`_

-These templates are also referred to in the contributing guidelines:
+These templates are also referenced in the contributing guidelines:

 - `PyAnsys Geometry example contribution guidelines <PyAnsys_geometry_examples_contribution_>`_

 Verifying examples
 ~~~~~~~~~~~~~~~~~~

-The verification process will depend on each library and the tools used for generating the examples.
-Within
+The verification process depends on the library and the tools used for generating the examples.
-our ecosystem, we are using Sphinx Gallery and NBSphinx to generate the examples, and the build process
+Within the PyAnsys ecosystem, Sphinx Gallery and NBSphinx are commonly used to generate examples,
-is slightly different for each library.
+with slightly different build processes for each library.

-However, the following approach could be useful for all libraries:
+The following approach can be applied across libraries:

-- Create a Makefile target that only runs a specific example.
+- Create a ``Makefile`` target that runs a specific example.

-This target should be used to run the example and check the output.
-If the example fails, it should be easy for the user to fix it.
+This target is used to execute the example and check the output.
+If the example fails,
-An example of this is the ``make`` target in PyAnsys Geometry:
+it should be straightforward to identify and resolve the issue.
+For instance, PyAnsys Geometry
+includes a ``make`` target for this purpose:

 .. code-block:: console